jonshiach/graphics-labs/_sources/pages/04_vectors_and_matrices.md

 The **transpose** of a matrix $A$ is denoted by $A^\mathsf{T}$ and is defined by swapping the rows and columns of $A$.

-For example, given the matrix $A$ defined earlier
+For example, given the matrix $A$ defined above

 $$ A^\mathsf{T} = \begin{pmatrix} 1 & 2 \\ 3 & 4 \end{pmatrix}^\mathsf{T} = \begin{pmatrix} 1 & 3 \\ 2 & 4 \end{pmatrix}. $$